 After adding up the upfront investment and ongoing operational costs, is owning a patrol vehicle truly cost-effective?
 For many businesses, the answer is no. The total cost of ownership, plus the administrative work of managing a vehicle and driver, can be overwhelming.
 This is why many property managers opt for professional mobile patrol services.
 Instead of a large capital expense, you pay a predictable fee.
 This approach gives you the benefits of a visible security patrol, like broad coverage and quick response, without the financial burden and logistical headaches of owning a vehicle.
 It’s a flexible solution that can be tailored to fit your budget.

-Common Myths About Security Patrol Vehicles
+Debunking Myths About Security Vehicles

 When people think about security patrol vehicles, a few common misconceptions often come to mind.
 These myths can prevent property owners and managers from making the best security decisions for their assets.
 Let’s clear the air and look at what’s really true about using vehicle patrols to protect your property, separating the facts from fiction.